Goamhobala/Object-Oriented-Programming-in-Java/Notes/Inheritance.md

 * Hence f = q is not allowed.
 Because this prevents one from trying to access methods shared amongst the Faculty objects, which should not be allowed for a Person object

 ### Reference Variables
 The reference variable of an object stores the address to that object.
 Therefore, their types must match.
 Since Student is a Person (Student is a child class of Person), Person p = new Student() is allowed.
 This is called upcasting.
 This doesn't work the other way around, however.
-Downcasting is not allowed because there might some methods present in the Student type object that are not present in the Person's object, not every student is a Person.
+Downcasting is not allowed because there might be some methods present in the Student type object that are not present in the Person's object, not every student is a Person.